You just can’t change some of the circumstances you find yourself in as a family caregiver for a loved one who has dementia.

-You are relieved when you tell others the struggles you're going through
+You’re relieved when you tell others the struggles you’re going through

-You get a better understanding of your situation by receiving feedback from others
+A better understanding of your situation by receiving feedback from others

-You build confidence and a sense of purpose by helping the group
+Build confidence and a sense of purpose by helping the group

 “One of the things that I find really wonderful is how much affection or love there is between people.
 If you read the papers, you’d never get that sense…but when you go to these meetings and you hear about the people, how they give of themselves to take care of someone else…”